Shelve Changes dialog

 Previous Difference / Next Difference Shift+F7 F7

-When the last/first difference is reached, RubyMine suggests to click the arrow buttons F7/Shift+F7 once more and compare other files, depending on the Go to the next file after reaching last change option in the Differences Viewer settings.
+When the last or the first difference is reached, RubyMine suggests clicking the arrow buttons or pressing F7/Shift+F7 once more and comparing other files modified locally.
+This behavior depends on the Go to the next file after reaching last change option in the Differences Viewer settings.

 Compare Previous/Next File

 Click these buttons to compare the local copy of the previous/next file with its update from the server.